DivBundleRec/PopCon/README.md

 ## Backbone model
 We provide DAM, which is one of the state-of-the-art bundle recommendation model, as a backbone.
 It is defined in `models.py`.
+CrossCBR, which is another state-of-the-art model, is available at [https://github.com/mysbupt/CrossCBR](https://github.com/mysbupt/CrossCBR)

 ## Running the code
 You can run the pretraining code by `python pretrain.py` with arguments `--epochs` and `--alpha`.